Algebraic cocompleteness and finitary functors: Precontinuous Set Functors and ultrametrics

 In the preceding parts we have presented categories in which every endofunctor $F$ has an initial algebra $\mu F$ and a terminal coalgebra $\nu F$.
 The category of sets is, of course, not one of them.
-However, for finitary endofunctors (i.e., those preserving filtered colimits) we know that $\mu F$ and $\nu F$ exist, see \cite{A0} and \cite{W}.
+However, for set functors we know that $\mu F$ exists whenever $\nu F$ does, see \cite{TAKR}.
 We observe below that $\mu F$, as a coalgebra, is a subcoalgebra of $\nu F$.
-Moreover, $\nu F$ carries a canonical ultrametric such that \begin{enumerate} \item[(1)] the ultrametric subspace $\mu F$ has the same Cauchy completion as $\nu F$ \end{enumerate} and \begin{enumerate} \item[(2)] the coalgebra structure $\tau\colon \nu F \to F(\nu F)$ is the unique continuous extension of $\iota^{-1}$, the inverted algebra structure $\iota \colon F(\mu F) \to \mu F$. \end{enumerate} Thus one can say that the terminal coalgebra is determined, via its ultrametric, by the initial algebra.
+Moreover, we introduce a wide class of set functors we call \textit{precontinuous} and for them we will see, assuming GCH, that $\nu F$ carries a canonical ultrametrics such that, whenever $F\emptyset \neq \emptyset, $ \begin{enumerate} \item[(1)] the ultrametric subspace $\mu F$ has the same Cauchy completion as $\nu F$ \end{enumerate} and \begin{enumerate} \item[(2)] the coalgebra structure $\tau\colon \nu F \to F(\nu F)$ is the unique continuous extension of $\iota^{-1}$, the inverted algebra structure $\iota \colon F(\mu F) \to \mu F$. \end{enumerate} Thus one can say that the terminal coalgebra is determined, via its ultrametric, by the initial algebra.

 For finitary set functors which also preserve limits of $\omega^{op}$-sequence Barr proved more: $\nu F$ is a complete space which is the Cauchy completion of $\mu F$, see \cite{B}.

 \begin{prop}[$\mu F$ as a subcoalgebra of $\nu F$] If a set functor $F$ has a terminal coalgebra, then it also has an initial algebra carried by a subset